Inflectra/rapise-documentation/docs/Guide/object_templates.md

 ## Summary

-- **Object Templates** allow designing tests before real object learning.
+-   **Object Templates** allow for designing tests before actual object learning.
 -   You must first create a test case or module and mark its `Objects.js` with the `template` tag.
 -   Use **Add Repository Object** from the Object Tree to insert template-based objects.
-- Supports inserting into test cases, page objects, object windows, or alongside other objects.
+-   Supports insertion into test cases, page objects, object windows, or alongside other objects.
 -   Multiple template objects can be defined, and users will be prompted to select one when adding.
 -   Tagging test cases with `skip` and `template` ensures clean integration with dashboards and test sets.